EnglishBen/GTAFrostedWinterRemastered-Public/README.md

 - Style4007 (for helping write the code, creating tools to automate processes, and teaching me a tonne about GTA scripting)
 - myamai (for creating the awesome art you see throughout the project)
 - Mafia Game Videos (for helping us with the voiceover)
+- 1826 (for giving useful code feedback/fixes for v1.1)
 - davi (for their contributions via eASIer)
 - HackMan128 (for making [eASIer](https://www.gtagarage.com/mods/show.php?id=26424))
 - AG (for making [Classic Axis](https://gtaforums.com/topic/896122-classic-axis-for-gta-iii-and-gta-vc/))